Lukashenko “wins” 80% in Belarus’ presidential elections, sparking protests across the country

 “There's more and more results coming from polling stations where commissions apparently refused to rig the vote.
 It seems that the actual ratio is from 3:1 to 4:1 in favour of Tikhanovskaya,” Tadeusz Giczan tweeted, a PhD candidate at University College London School of Slavonic & East European Studies who follows Belarus.

-No one was killed although one man who had been clinging to the front of a police truck that drove through a crowd in Minsk fell and may have been killed.
+No one was killed, although one man who had been clinging to the front of a police truck that drove through a crowd in Minsk fell and may have died.
 Another man was reportedly shot in the chest and is in hospital in critical condition.
 Casualties remain relatively few, but social media show some victims of police beatings and rubber bullets bloodied and being attended to by other protestors.
-One man had part of his foot blown off by a stun gernade.
+One man had part of his foot blown off by a stun grenade.

 There have been small rebellions amongst the security forces too.
-Riot police refused to attack protester in several of the regional towns including Lida and Zhodzina, according to reports.
+Riot police refused to attack protesters in several of the regional towns, including Lida and Zhodzina, according to reports.
 In Kobryn in the Brest region, video released on social media shows

 Backlash

-The official exit polls reporting a crushing victory for Lukashenko and the capital Minsk was immediately put in lockdown after polls closed by a heavy military presence.
+The official exit polls reported a crushing victory for Lukashenko and the capital Minsk was immediately put under lockdown after polls closed by a heavy military presence.

-As the evening wore on a few thousand marched into the centre of town, where they clashed with police.
+As the evening wore on, a few thousand marched into the centre of town, where they clashed with police.
 The latter used tear gas, violence and flashbang grenades to try to disburse the crowds.
 In regional cities protestors overwhelmed local police and took control.
-Residents of Brest, where Tikhanovskaya held her second biggest rally, report that police used tear gas to try and disband the gathering as well as large crowds marched on the city centre.
+Residents of Brest, where Tikhanovskaya held her second biggest rally, report that police used tear gas to try and disband the gathering, as well as large crowds marching on the city centre.

 Thousands remained outside polling stations demanding to see the voting protocols.
 Crowds shouted “Shame!” as the election officials left the buildings under heavy police escort.